Harrison-Miller/kag-dedicatedserver/README.md

 docker run --rm -d -p 50301:50301 harrisonmiller/kag-dedicatedserver:latest

+You can copy the example script run.sh and the Security folder.
+The security folder contains the Official KAG Server Admin Seclev.
+You should also add your own name to the superadmin.cfg

 # Configuration
 Use the environment variables as needed to configure the basics of your server